 AC3 School Social Worker

-We believe it is very important for Alger County to have a school social worker available to our youth.
+We believe it is very important for Alger County to have school social workers available to our youth.
 As many parents know, youth experience anxiety, depression, and bullying, among other things and sometimes turn to drugs, alcohol, or harmful behavior to self medicate.
 Some students even stop going to school.
 We want Alger County youth to know there is someone available to help — whether it’s just to listen, or to provide guidance working through whatever issue is at hand.
 Much of our fundraising supports this program.

 AC3 Internship Program